sdwrage/NinjaServiceLayer/README.md

 NinjaServiceLayer
 -----------------

-This is a ZF2 module that will provide a service layer with Doctrine2 support.
+A ZF2 module which provides a base for a service layer with Doctrine2.